 Twisty and turny, you will be left wondering who the hell the killer is and why on earth they are doing what they are doing, you will really need your wits about you if you want to try and solve this one!

 I was lucky enough to be gifted a very advanced (first print run and it came from the same batch that the author got her copies from – and she signed it for so it now has a VERY special place on my shelf!!!!) proof copy of this book whilst at the Theakston Crime Festival in Harrogate last week and I will treasure it forever.

-It’s available to pre-order now and I strongly recommend that you go and get it now folks!
+It’s available now and it’s ONLY 99p on Kindle!!
+I strongly recommend that you go and get it now folks!